 Parents are encouraged to contact the school when their child is (or will be) absent.
+You may report any absence on your child's school webpage.
 The school may also notify parents about the child's absence.
 Parents can request information from their school office regarding requests for valid educational opportunities.